hacktek/kvm_bond/README.md

 # kvm_bond
 Script to set up a two tap interface bond on a KVM VPS.
 Should probably replace code for openvpn static key to dynamically generate a new key each time the script is run but lazy for now and this'll do.
+You can change the key yourself after the fact by running "openvpn --genkey --secret /etc/openvpn/static.key"

 OpenVPN servers are set up for maximum performance so there's no authentication or ciphering, you can change this to your heart's content if you wish to add a security layer.